Wise Rabbit Films Presents · A Film by Scott Paul Wright

 "This is not a film about a drug.
 It is a film about people who refused to give up on themselves, people who carried pain for years and finally found a way through it." — Scott Paul Wright, Director

-"I came to this subject through my own experience with psilocybin at 68, the age of many of the people in this film.
-What I witnessed changed me, and I knew I had to tell these stories." — Scott Paul Wright, Director
+"I came to this subject through my own experience with psilocybin at 68.
+What I experienced changed my life profoundly, and I knew I had to tell these stories." — Scott Paul Wright, Director

 About the director.